ldynia/archcolider/The Script.md

 Having a list of technical risks is good.
 Even better, have a list of business related risks.
 Because a variety of solutions is broad, and only the owner can decide how to handle risk.

 The same with sensitive points.
 Review bombing is unanticipated but possible.

+# v3
+We are ArchColider and this is our architectural proposal for Farmacy Food.

+Farmacy Food is in a need of an ordering system that will connect its users with ghost kitchens.
+Based on startup requirements, we identified business drivers that guided us through designing architecture.

+Furthermore, we have the following global assumptions about the IT landscape.
+We assume that smart fridges and ghost kitchen systems already have API, and can communicate with them.
+Additionally, we assume the ghost kitchen operates during regular working hours, not 24h per 7.
+Finally, the development team is small but experienced.

+Requirements and assumptions lead us to constraint and scope, and more importantly, what is out of scope.
+No extensions or modification of smart fridges or ghost kitchen systems.

+Significant Architectural Drivers (SAD) usually make a budget and architects SAD :(, because it shows the amount of necessary work.
+Requirements traceability is key!

+We remember about stakeholders, developers, food suppliers and what they care about!

+Moving to the solution.
+The domain area is sophisticated, and we decided to use a domain-driven approach to handle complexity.
+Not all parts of the system are equally important, so we need to know what we build or buy.

+Conceptual Map helps validate business scenarios and connections between entities.
+Rules connected to knowledge level proves that the system keeps its logical integrity.
+Also, it helps to think about future possible business cases that do not exist now.
+An example of a case for promotion campaigned based on meal type.

+From the technical perspective, we offer a modularized monolith - a set of them.
+The center of functional gravity are Meal Catalog and Ordering modules.

+To start thinking about the next architectural patterns, we need to identify quality attributes.
+Simplicity and Modifiability are dominating qualities across the system.
+Remember constraints?

+However, every subsystem has its own quality attributes.
+It helps to pick patterns based on the specific needs of a subsystem.

+To address modifiability and extensibility, we’ll use commands and events for communication between logical parts in monolith.
+Doing so, we’ll ensure that extraction of modules won’t be so painful as commands and events should flow as before.

+If everything is done right – then extraction should be easy with communication and security checks in place.

+All decisions about extracting or scaling services are based on facts.
+Metrics trend analysis should be used as fitness functions.

+Conceptual map and quality attribute mapping help a lot in deciding information flow.

+Potentially risky situation with concurrent updates of available meals, but the catalog should keep data consistency.
+We propose to use the actor pattern because we have natural actors in life - fridges.
+A user always buys from a specific fridge, and a meal can’t magically jump from one fridge to another.

+To avoid concurrency issues on the system level, we propose to use log-based streaming software.
+Someone said Kafka?

+Infrastructure view allows us to understand the cost of the solution.
+First we suggest to scale up - it’ll be cheaper and faster as the system's load is small at the beginning.
+Then we can use metrics to make decisions.

+Solution supports Farmacy Food accounts and the ability to use 3rd party providers.

+Cost analysis might raise questions about the need for services.
+Still, ADRs should have answers or open discussions with owners about possible solutions.

+Having a list of technical risks is good.
+Even better, is to have a list of business related risks.
+Because a variety of solutions is broad, and only the owner can decide how to handle risk.

+The same with sensitive points.
+Review bombing is unanticipated but possible.